-- Omission errors – when the patient did not press the responder button in response to a Target stimuli, when a response should have been made.
+- Omission errors – when the patient has not pressed the responder button when he should have.

 If the patient has an Error Rate (Number of Omission and/or Commission Errors) of 30% or more, the test administrator must ensure that this is not due to the test taker not understanding and/or can’t follow the test rules.
 To ensure that the test taker understands and follows the test rules, the test administrator should present the Stimulus card and go through the test rules, ask the test taker to repeat the test rules and then let the test taker perform the Ability Test once again.